Making a Car Insurance Claim if You’re Not at Fault

 How do you determine who’s at fault?

-In this case, insurers will consider evidence like photos, dashcam footage, independent eyewitness accounts, physical proof, and police reports to determine who caused the accident.
-So it’s important you get the other party’s details, and as much evidence as you can at the time of/after the accident.
+In such cases, insurers will consider evidence, such as photos, dashcam footage, independent eyewitness accounts, physical proof, and police reports to determine who caused the accident.

-In some circumstances, both parties may be partly responsible for the accident.
-This is known as contributory negligence.
-For example, if you and another car reversed at the same time and hit each other, both parties may be considered equally liable, and each party might pay for the portion of the damage they caused.
+In some circumstances, both parties may be held partly responsible for the accident, which is known as contributory negligence.
+For example, if two people reverse out of car-park spaces at the same time and their vehicles collide, each may be considered equally liable for the damage caused and have to meet their own repair costs.

 What if the other party doesn’t admit fault?

-Just to be clear, it’s not your job to chase the other driver down for payment or to get a confession.
-You simply need to get the driver’s details, as much other evidence as you can, and pass that on to your insurer when making a claim.
-Your insurer will be the one who determines who’s at fault, and who they should be chasing for money.
+It’s not your job to pressure the other driver into a confession of guilt.
+If an accident occurs, all you need to do is obtain the other driver’s details, and as much other evidence as you can, and pass that on to your insurance provider when making your claim.
+Your insurer will determine who’s at fault, and who to chase over the repair costs.

 Compare Outstanding Value Car Insurance with Canstar